jscslg/Object-Detection-App/README.md

 # Object-Detection-App
-A simple object detection app using model from tensor flow hub using CameraX.
+A real-time object detection app using CameraX and ML model from tensor flow hub.
 The application detects objects from the camera in terms of percentage of similarity to objects in the Machine Learning model and hence it is not always accurate and is supposed to be used for fun.

 ♦ MVVM Architecture\
 ♦ CameraX\